openstack/storlets/doc/source/api/overview_api.rst

 #.
 Invocation upon object download.
     In this case the user gets a transformation of the object residing in the store (as opposed to the actual object).
     One use case for GET is anonymization, where the user might not have access to certain data unless it is being anonymized by some storlet.
+Typically, when invoking a storlet upon object download, the storlet will be invoked on a storage node that holds a copy of the object.
+Exceptions to this rule are detailed below.

 #.
 Invocation upon object upload.
     In this case the data kept in the object store is a transformation of the object uploaded by the user (as opposed to the original data or metadata).
     A typical use case is metadata enrichment, where a Storlet extracts format specific metadata from the uploaded data and adds it as Swift metadata.
+When invoking a storlet upon object upload, the storlet will be invoked on a proxy node, prior to replication.
+Thus, the computation happens only once, and not once per replica.

 #.
 Invocation upon object copy.
     In this case the storlet acts on data that is in the object store, generating a new object.
 A typical use case is thumbnail extraction from an existing jpg.
+The location where the storlet is invoked on copy (object node or proxy node) is the same as for the download case.

 Below is the API reference of the abovementioned invocations.